fluxninja/aperture/docs/content/get-started/integrations/flow-control/envoy/istio.md

    filter for the outbound listener, in the Istio sidecar running with the application.

-   The Open Telemetry configuration in the following patch has extracted values which are forwarded to the Aperture Agent instance using gRPC.
+   The Open Telemetry configuration in the following patch has extracted values, which are forwarded to the Aperture Agent instance using gRPC.

    The prepared log has the request method value as log body and `egress` as the